 All statistics in this report are based on statistics from SEER and the Centers for Disease Control and Prevention's National Center for Health Statistics.
 Most can be found within:

 Noone AM, Howlader N, Krapcho M, Miller D, Brest A, Yu M, Ruhl J, Tatalovich Z, Mariotto A, Lewis DR, Chen HS, Feuer EJ, Cronin KA (eds).
 SEER Cancer Statistics Review, 1975-2015, National Cancer Institute.
 Bethesda, MD, https://seer.cancer.gov/csr/1975_2015/, based on November 2017 SEER data submission, posted to the SEER web site, April 2018.

 All material in this report is in the public domain and may be reproduced or copied without permission; citation as to source, however, is appreciated.

-SEER Cancer Statistics Factsheets: Soft Tissue including Heart Cancer.
+SEER Cancer Stat Facts: Soft Tissue Cancer.
 National Cancer Institute.
-Bethesda, MD, http://seer.cancer.gov/statfacts/html/soft.html
+Bethesda, MD, https://seer.cancer.gov/statfacts/html/soft.html

 These stat facts focus on population statistics that are based on the U.S. population.
 Because these statistics are based on large groups of people, they cannot be used to predict exactly what will happen to an individual patient.
 To see tailored statistics, browse the SEER Cancer Statistics Review.
 To see statistics for a specific state, go to the State Cancer Profiles.